New: Fitbit support added, app approved by Fitbit (see Fitbit Section and Fitbit App Store)

 Pic 2.
 Gear Connected to Phone

-At this point a GAC Scanner page should popup on the phone automatically.
-Point camera to the QR bar code.
-When QR bar code is recognized the blue border will be blinking and a masked scanned code will show up in an edit box located just above the camera window.
+At this point an account page should popup on the phone automatically.
+You can either select an existing account or tap “+” button to add a new one.
+Selecting ‘+’ button will bring you to Scanner page.
+Now you can point the phone’s camera to a QR bar code.
+When QR bar code is recognized, the blue border will be blinking and a scanned code will show up in an edit box located just above the camera window.

 At the “Accounts” page you could see a list of OTP tokens for all your accounts, and you can use the buttons on the bottom to perform the following actions (left to right):